-- Thomas (baptized 1837)
+- Thomas (baptised 1837)

-- William (baptized 29th November 1840)
+- William (baptised 29th November 1840)

-- Margaret Jane (baptized 1st January 1843)
+- Margaret Jane (baptised 1st January 1843)

-- Philip (baptized 1st December 1844)
+- Philip (baptised 1st December 1844)

-- Sarah Ann (baptized 29th November 1846)
+- Sarah Ann (baptised 29th November 1846)

-- ➢ James (baptized 18th March 1849)
+- James (baptised 18th March 1849)

-- Edward (baptized 1850)
+- Edward (baptised 1850)

-- ▶ Frederick (baptized 6th April 1851; died 27th December 1854)
+- Frederick (baptised 6th April 1851; died 27th December 1854)

-- Rebecca (baptized 30th October 1853)
+- Rebecca (baptised 30th October 1853)

-- Robert Frederick (baptized 9th December 1855)
+- Robert Frederick (baptised 9th December 1855)

 The family continued to live at Tromode Road, and James continued to earn his living as a flax dresser.
 Jane died in 1872 and James in 1881.
-Their legacy was 29 grandchildren, great grand children for Thomas Mylrea the farmer, of whom 25 survived to adulthood:
+Their legacy was 29 grandchildren, great grand children for Thomas Mylrea the farmer and preacher, of whom 25 survived to adulthood:

-- → Thomas married Ann Jane Cain in 1860 and they had 12 children.
+- ightarrow Thomas married Ann Jane Cain in 1860 and they had 12 children.
 He was a miller at Union Mills - → William married three times: Sarah Roney, Catherine Burne, Margaret Kelly.
-He had four children with his first wife, Sarah

-- → Margaret Jane did not marry, or at least did not do so in her younger years.
+He had four children with his first wife, Sarah - → Margaret Jane did not marry, or at least did not do so in her younger years.
 She probably went to West Derby and worked as a domestic servant - → Philip married Ann Jane Cornish in 1865.
 They did not have a family and migrated to West Derby - → Sarah Ann married John Blair in 1866 and died 9 years later having had perhaps only one child, John Robert Horace Frederick.
 John Blair was a bootmaker, an Irishman, and the family lived in Peel. - → James married twice: Elizabeth Clague, Catherine Louisa Kelly als Leece.
 He had three sons with Elizabeth and another with Catherine.
-He was a mariner - $\rightarrow$ Edward married Emily Margaret Corlett in 1892.
-They had four children - → Robert married Catherine Jane Corlett in 1882.
+He was a mariner - → Edward married Emily Margaret Corlett in 1892.
+They had four children

+→ Robert married Catherine Jane Corlett in 1882.
 They had four sons and he worked as a farrier/blacksmith